MRtrix3/cmdline-tutorial/docs/introduction.rst

     shells available, each with their own syntax rules.
 The default shell in most Linux distributions is the Bourne Again Shell (bash).
 This is also the default on macOS and MSYS2 (used in Windows installations), and for this reason is the default assumed in this guide.

   - the **terminal**: the program responsible for displaying the output of the shell, and what the user types in.
 There are a number of different terminals available, each with different levels of sophistication.

   This leads to a bewildering array of combinations between the different shells and terminal programs available.
 Nonetheless, the general principles are fairly universal.

 How to access the command line
 ------------------------------

 There are many ways to start a command line session, depending on your OS and desktop environment.

 - **GNU/Linux**

-  Different Linux distributions include different `desktop environments <de>`_.
+  Different Linux distributions include different desktop environments.
   For instance `Ubuntu <https://www.ubuntu.com/>`_ installations will typically be running `Unity <https://unity.ubuntu.com/>`_, `Red Hat
   <https://www.redhat.com/>`_ and derivatives will typically be running `GNOME
   <https://www.gnome.org/>`_, while `SuSE <https://www.suse.com/>`_ would
   typically come with `KDE <https://www.kde.org/>`_.

   Given the many different possible configurations, it is impossible to give specific instructions for each case.
 Nonetheless, in general you ought to be able to identify an application called 'Terminal' or similar in the desktop's